Shrinkage through multiple identifiability: Prediction intervals for a new identifying target

-{Theorem~\ref{thm:conformal} is asymptotic.
-Exact finite-sample conformal validity would require the calibration and test scores to be jointly exchangeable conditional on the training fit; this fails because the calibration indices share the same $n$ observations, so their scores are correlated through $\xi_{jn}$ and neither splitting nor standardization erases this dependence.
-Exact finite-sample validity is attainable only when each functional is evaluated on an independent dataset.}
+{This guarantee is asymptotic and marginal.
+Exact finite-sample validity would require the calibration and test scores to be jointly exchangeable given the training fit, which fails because the calibration indices share the same $n$ observations: it is attainable only when each functional is evaluated on an independent dataset.
+The marginal statement is also unconditional over the latent targets and the split.
+A weaker training-conditional version, attainable at a $J_{\mathrm{cal}}^{-1/2}$ rate, is given by Proposition~\ref{prop:train-cond} in Appendix~\ref{app:train-cond}.}

-{The guarantee is unconditional over the joint law of the latent targets, the sampling noise, and the split.
-Conditioning on the realized latent targets $(\psi_1,\ldots,\psi_{J+1})$ breaks the i.i.d.\ structure of the oracle scores and invalidates the argument.
-A weaker training-conditional statement---fixing the data $\mathcal{D}$ and asking for coverage over $\psi_{J+1}\sim G$---is attainable at a $J_{\mathrm{cal}}^{-1/2}$ rate; see Proposition~\ref{prop:train-cond}.}

-{The frequentist confidence interval of Section~\ref{sec:frequentist} and the conformal prediction interval of Theorem~\ref{thm:conformal} address different quantities: the former covers the fixed target $\psi^*$, the latter covers $\psi_{J+1}$, a random draw from $G$.
-When $\tau^2=0$ the two targets coincide but the conformal argument is not available; when $\tau^2>0$ the two outputs are complementary and can be reported jointly.
-Theorem~\ref{thm:route1} and Theorem~\ref{thm:conformal} are logically independent: the former establishes consistency of $\hat\psi_{\mathrm{EB}}$ for $\psi^*$ under centered biases with growing $J$, while the latter concerns a different estimand ($\psi_{J+1}$) and requires strictly stronger conditions, namely $\tau^2>0$ bounded away from zero, i.i.d.\ $\varepsilon_j$ under Assumption (A1), training consistency to the true $(\psi^*,\tau^2)$ under (A3), and the uniform remainder condition (A2).}
+{Note that our conformal interval and the frequentist interval of Section~\ref{sec:frequentist} address different quantities---the random draw $\psi_{J+1}$ versus the fixed $\psi^*$.
+Theorem 3 requires centered biases and growing $J$, the latter i.i.d.\ $\varepsilon_j$ with $\tau^2>0$ and a convergent positive-limit scale (A3).
+Notably, conformal validity does \emph{not} require consistency of $\widehat\psi_{\mathrm{EB}}^{\mathrm{train}}$ or $\widehat\tau^2_{\mathrm{train}}$: the limits $\mu,\sigma^2$ enter only as a common shift and scale that cancel, so the interval covers $\psi_{J+1}$ with probability $\geq 1-\alpha$ asymptotically even under uncentered bias or misspecified heterogeneity---covering, in that case, a draw from the same (possibly misspecified) population of functionals.}